grip-on-software/monetdb-import/Database_structure.md

     value as well as the global or project-specific salts.
 The field can be matched against other fields with the same encryption level.

+Where applicable, we describe the semantics of the field types in text.
+If a field can be NULL, then we explain the circumstances when this occurs.
+Some fields instead store a zero value for missing data, either as integer or string, but NULL should be the preferred storage for this purpose.

 ## Issue tables (JIRA)

 -   **issue**: Entries from the JIRA database.
 Each row is one changelog